nirmalbhattt/To_do_app_java_ELEVATELABS/README.md

 # To_do_app_java_ELEVATELABS

-Overview
+## Overview
 This project is a simple To-Do List application built using Java Swing.
-It allows users to add, view, and delete tasks through a graphical user interface.
+It enables users to add, view, and delete tasks through a graphical interface.

-Features
+## Features
-Add new tasks using a text field and button.
+- Add new tasks using a text field and Add button.

-View all current tasks in a list.
+- View all current tasks in a visible list.

-Select and delete tasks from the list.
+- Select and delete specific tasks from the list.

-Technologies Used
+## Technologies Used
-Java
+- Java

-Swing (JFrame, JButton, JTextField, JList)
+- Swing (`JFrame`, `JButton`, `JTextField`, `JList`)

-IntelliJ IDEA or Eclipse (recommended IDEs)
+- IntelliJ IDEA or Eclipse (recommended IDEs)

-How to Run
+## How to Run
-Compile TaskManager.java and ToDoApp.java.
+1. Compile both `TaskManager.java` and `ToDoApp.java`.

-Run the ToDoApp main class.
+2. Run the `ToDoApp` main class.

-Use the input field and buttons on the GUI to manage tasks.
+3. Use the interface to add new tasks, view current tasks, and delete selected tasks.